-Known for its magnificent, the Hamilton-Turner Inn was built in 1873 for Samuel Pugh Hamilton, the mayor of Savannah who was also a jeweler and collector of artwork.
-His home became somewhat of a private art museum and rumors say he took measures extraordinary measures to protect it, even hiring a guard to stand watch on the roof with a rifle.
+Known for its magnificent, the Hamilton-Turner Inn was built in 1873 for Samuel Pugh Hamilton.
+Hamilton was the mayor of Savannah who was also a jeweler and collector of artwork.
+His home became somewhat of a private art museum.
+Rumors say he took extraordinary measures to protect it, even hiring a guard to stand watch on the roof with a rifle.
 The story goes that one night his guard was found dead.
 With no one willing to replace him, some say that Hamilton went up there to keep watch.
 Coincidence or not, Hamilton soon developed a sickness and died in 1899.
 Whether the home is cursed is up for debate, but who is the cigar-smoking man on the rooftop so many have seen?

 There is the friendly spirit of Tom the butler whose footsteps are often heard.
 Juliette Gordon Low’s spirit,“The Lady on the Bed,” is rumored to be lying on her deathbed.
 The paranormal activity is high in this house museum.
 Reports often surface of cold spots and areas with an aroma of a sweet perfume.
 The rocking chair on display in an upstairs room has even been seen rocking on its own.

 Five blocks south, Calhoun Square is host to a set of spirited abodes.
 Rumors and legends abound at 432 Abercorn Street.
 From a daughter who died of heat stroke and dehydration after her father tied to a chair and left her for days to a family with four daughters who went out and returned to find three of the girls dead.
 Reports of pounding, crying and even giggling have surfaced, as well as an overwhelming chill in the air near this dilapidated building.